Roll20/roll20-character-sheets/MCC_Tabbed_Sheet/ReadMe.md

-# DCC Tabbed Character Sheet
+# MCC Tabbed Character Sheet

-This is a DCC sheet that uses tabs and Roll Templates.
+This is a MCC sheet that uses tabs and Roll Templates.
 It also includes a 0-level sheet, and a Monster sheet.
+It is based on my DCC sheet.

 ## Current Version
 1.0